 Off-site meetings can be game-changers, and, if you get creative with the location, they can be combined with a lot of effective team building – or just plain fun.

-The Grand Rapids area has plenty of meeting places ideal for unique off-site gatherings.
+The Grand Rapids area has plenty of meeting places ideal for unique off-site gatherings and team building exercises.
 That goes for local companies looking to get out of their corporate environment or conference planners looking to get their attendees out of the convention center for a taste of the area.

 “There are logistics involved like transportation and parking, but it is 100 percent worth it if you are trying to brainstorm or conduct some serious collaboration,” said Amy Young, CMP, CTA, president of Destination Consultants.

-Companies often have employees who work remotely as well as contractors and vendors.
+Since the Covid-19 pandemic, companies have increasing numbers of employees who work remotely as well as contractors and vendors.
 An offsite gathering gets everyone out of their daily workspace and into a fresh frame of mind fertile for new ideas.

 As for conferences, Young said it’s essential that meeting planners take advantage of the local flavor, activities and history of the destination city, soaking up the diversity and the culture.